 Sitting before the cameras with Merkel and Putin

 He was reminded he was a fraud, no disputin’

-An empty suit, a hustler’s orange hair,
+An empty suit, a hustler’s artificial hair,

 But wouldn’t they be frauds, too, just less self-aware?

 Little boys and girls who think they can run the world.